sauravraghuvanshi/azure-docs-powershell/Az/Az.Automation/New-AzAutomationSourceControl.md

 ```

 ## DESCRIPTION
-The New-AzAutomationSourceControl cmdlet creates a configuration to link my Azure Automation account with my VSTS TFVC, VSTS Git or GitHub.
+The New-AzAutomationSourceControl cmdlet creates a configuration to link an Azure Automation account with a VSTS TFVC, VSTS Git or GitHub.

 ## EXAMPLES

 ### Example 1
-Create a source control configuration to link my Azure Automation account with my VSTS TFVC project.
+Create a source control configuration to link an Azure Automation account with a VSTS TFVC project.
 TFVC projects do not have branches, and therefore, the Branch parameter is not specified.

 ```powershell
 PS C:\> # VSTS Personal access token